Pipeline Safety Whistleblower Protection Law

 The Pipeline Safety Improvement Act of 2002 (“PSIA”) protects employees who blow the whistle on a violation of any order, regulation, or law related to pipeline safety.

-- Provide information to the government about a violation of any order, regulation, or law related to pipeline safety;
+- Provides information to an employer or the federal government about a violation of any order, regulation, or law related to pipeline safety;

-- Refuse to participate in an activity that would violate any order, regulation, or law related to pipeline safety;
+- Refuses to participate in an activity that would violate any order, regulation, or law related to pipeline safety;

-- Testify before Congress, or at any federal or state proceeding related to pipeline security; or
+- Testifies before Congress, or at any federal or state proceeding related to pipeline security; or

-- Commence or participate in any proceeding related to pipeline safety.
+- Commences or participates in any proceeding related to pipeline safety.

 An employee who refuses to perform a task because of a pipeline safety concern need not establish that the allegedly illegal practice in which he has refused to engage actually violated a Federal law relating to pipeline safety.
 He need only prove that his refusal to work “was properly communicated to the employer and was based on a reasonable and good faith belief that engaging in that work was a practice made unlawful by a Federal law relating to pipeline safety.”
 See Procedures for the Handling of Discrimination Complaints under Section 6 of the Pipeline Safety Improvement Act of 2002, 70 Fed.
 Reg.
 17,889, 17,890-91 (Apr.
 8, 2005)

-Workers Protected Under the Pipeline Safety Whistleblower Law
+Workers Protected Under the Pipeline Safety Whistleblower Protection Law

 The PSIA applies to all employees, contractors, and subcontractors of pipeline facilities.